ahdinosaur/blinksy/README.md

 Blinksy is a **Rust** **no-std**, **no-alloc** LED control library designed for 1D, 2D, and 3D (audio-reactive) LED setups, inspired by [FastLED](https://fastled.io/) and [WLED](https://kno.wled.ge/).

-- Specify your LED layout in 1D, 2D, or 3D.
+- Define LED layouts in 1D, 2D, or 3D space
-- Choose a visual pattern (effect).
+- Choose visual patterns (effects)
-- The pattern will compute a color for each LED given the position in 1D, 2D, or 3D space.
+- Compute colors for each LED based on its position
-- The LED driver will output these colors to the LEDs, based on the chipset.
+- Drive various LED chipsets with each frame of colors

 ## Features